Bhanuu01/Datanauts-Intelligent-Deadline-Expiry-Detection/README.md

 ### What Changed from v1 to v2

-The dataset was updated based on feedback and training team requirements:
+The dataset was updated based on feedback:

 - **6 event types** (up from 4): `none`, `expiration`, `effective`, `renewal`, `agreement`, `notice_period`
 - **No synthetic data** — only real CUAD contracts (510 contracts total)